 How do ideas enter the moral domain?

-Broadly, my research investigates the process of moralization (when preferences become values) and its consequences.
+Broadly, my research investigates the process of moralization (when preferences become values) and its consequences for behavior, cognition, and perception.
 Specifically, I study what happens when we frame an idea in moral terms, specifically why, how, and when it can and can't be used to frame social issues and promote social change.
 To study moral framing, and specifically moral language, I utilize a number of different approaches: I examine moral words—the building blocks of moral framing—and how they are visually salient (i.e., more likely to "pop-out" in visual awareness).
 I also study the consequences of using this salient language, specifically how perceptions of social issues change when they are framed in moral terms.

 Building Blocks of Moral Framing: Moral Words